Jason Miklian

 Jason T. Miklian (born May 16, 1977) is an American and Norwegian development studies scholar and author.
 He is a Senior Researcher of business and development at the Centre for Development and the Environment at the University of Oslo.
 Miklian is known for his scholarship and commentary on the role of the private sector in conflict and fragile state settings and on South Asia politics.
+Miklian, along with Timothy L. Fort, John E. Katsos, and Per Saxegaard were nominated for the 2024 Nobel Peace Prize for their work promoting business engagement in peace.

 Education

 Miklian graduated from the University of Wisconsin-Madison with a B.A. honors degree in South Asian Studies and International Affairs in 2004.
 He received his M.A. in International Relations in 2006 from the London School of Economics and Ph.D. degree in Development Studies in 2014 from NMBU (Norway).

 Research and commentary

 Miklian is an influential scholar on issues of peace and conflict in South Asia and on Business for Peace research with a critical development studies perspective, with 40 publications on these topics.
 Miklian is a member of the United Nations Working Group on Business and Human Rights.
 Miklian has presented research at institutes and think tanks including the Brookings Institution, Seoul Digital Forum International Crisis Group, Peace Research Institute Oslo, from the United States Department of State and Norwegian Ministry of Foreign Affairs.
 Miklian has published op-eds and essays in many media outlets, including Foreign Policy, Harvard Business Review, Washington Post, Economic and Political Weekly, and The New York Times.